-The Send To tab contains a field to specify an E-mail address to which alarm notifications will be sent.
-Only one entry is permitted, but with some E-Mail packages, the entry can represent a group of users with different E-Mail addresses.
+The "Send To" tab contains a field to specify an email address to which alarm notifications will be sent (i.e. the recipient).
+Only one entry is permitted, in the address field.
+Additional addresses can be placed into "More Addresses" list.